GMontaguth/splus-sextractor-workshop/README.md

 You also need: positions, `FLUX_RADIUS`, one aperture flux and its error, `ELONGATION`, `SNR_WIN`, and `FLAGS`.

 Impoirntante la apertura que escogas deve ser A FIXED aperture, not Kron, you want something that does not depend on the measured morphology. por ejemplo uysar unba partera de 3".

 Look at `psfex -dd` and find `PHOTFLUX_KEY`. **Whatever you name in your `.param` must match what PSFEx expects to read.** If they disagree, PSFEx dies with an unhelpful error.

+Corre sextractor pidiendote que te de un catalogfo con el que va a fundionar psfex, por ejemplo prepsfex.cat

 ### 7b · Pass 1